 10.5.5.28 Voice domain preference and UE's usage setting

-The purpose of the Voice domain preference and UE's usage setting information element is to provide the network with the UE's usage setting and the voice domain preference for E-UTRAN.
-The network uses the UE's usage setting and the voice domain preference for E-UTRAN only to select the RFSP index.
+The purpose of the Voice domain preference and UE's usage setting information element is to provide the network with the UE's usage setting and the voice domain preference for WB-S1 mode.
+The network uses the UE's usage setting and the voice domain preference for E-UTRAN (see 3GPP TS 24.167 [13B]) only to select the RFSP index.

 The UE's usage setting bit indicates the value configured on the ME as defined in 3GPP TS 23.221 [131].